 The snail’s body disappeared, leaving behind it’s shell.
 Inside was a few of the seneschal personnal items, amongst them a lot of erotic drawings of the aforementionned nereid…

 As the PCs placed (5) crab meat in the offering bowls, the surrounding acrid mist coalesced into a fearsome presence: Zotzilaha!
 (6) Its initial shape rapidly shrinked, reflecting the fact that it was worship-starved.
 Notwithstanding his somewhat vulnerable, weakened state, Zotzilaha was still frightful to behold.
-As he spoke, voicelessly, Zotzilaha explained that he had lost control over his subordinate spirits, three of whom the PCs had defeated in battle (the Cyclop, the Nereid and Lord Snail) and the fourth had left the Hidden Shrine not that long ago.
+As he spoke, voicelessly, Zotzilaha explained that he had lost control over his subordinate spirits, three of whom the PCs had defeated in battle (the Cyclops, the Nereid and Lord Snail) and the fourth had left the Hidden Shrine not that long ago.
 If the adventurers would so endeavor to slay the treacherous Sting of Decay, Zotziloha would be grateful and reward them accordingly.
-As an act of good faith, they could have one artefact for now: the Axe of the Cyclop (7).
+As an act of good faith, they could have one artefact for now: the Axe of the Cyclops (7).

 Surprised by this turn event, the PCs accepted the offer, at least for now…